totalslacker-civ6mods/Historical-Victories/README.md

    - Kill 10 units with the Swedish Carolean unit
    - Recruit 1 Great General from the Renaissance Era
 2. Swedish Empire : <= Industrial Era
-   - Build 10 Open-Air Museum improvements that yield culture
+   - Build an Open-Air Museum that yields 10 culture
    - Control a named sea of at least 6 plots
 3. Nordic Model : End of Modern Era
    - Reach maximum alliance level with 3 civilizations